J-Horensma/Website_Security/Headers/Content-Security-Policy/README.md

 ## DIRECTIVES:

-#### Default SOURCE:
+#### "default-src":
-The default source is a default for most directives and should be set to the URL, of the website (Should be HTTPS to force it) and the subdomains should be set with a `*`, like so: "https://*.website_name.com".
+The "default-src" directive, is a default for most directives and should be set to the URL, of the website (Should be HTTPS to force it) and the subdomains should be set with a `*`, like so: "https://*.website_name.com".

-To set the default-src use:
+To set default-src use:

 `default-src DOMAIN_NAME *DOMAIN`

+## Included In default-src:

+## Not included In default-src:

-#### Base URI:
+#### base-uri:

 `base-uri`

 #### For currently supported directives, visit: